harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-jfrog.md

 ## Prepare a pipeline

-You need a [CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md) and defined [build infrastructure](/docs/category/set-up-build-infrastructure).
+You need a [CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md).

 If you haven't created a pipeline before, try one of the [CI tutorials](../../ci-quickstarts/ci-pipeline-quickstart.md).